bamoha/Shopify-webUx-internship/README.md

 - When displaying the results, the id state is retrieved from **redux** to show results wherever it is required such as the search result and the details page.

-- The details page also makes a call using **redux** to dispatch the details of a movie from the store. .
+- The details page also makes a call using **redux** to dispatch the details of a movie from the store.

+- The application shows a **No Poster** image if there is no poster.

 ### 4.5. <a name='Accessibility'></a> Accessibility